OgBek/FLEET-MANAGEMENT/README.md

 ## how to run
+u can import the sql file into xampp mysql or u can run the migration files to use the database

 for running the frontend use "npm run dev"  command for running the backend just start apache server and mysql on xampp